Posts with «technology & electronics» label

 Last year's WWDC was a hardware bonanza, with Apple finally announcing the Vision Pro along with the 15-inch MacBook Air and the M2 Ultra-powered Mac Pro and Mac Studio.
 We're not expecting much from Apple on the hardware front this time around, though.

 The company just updated its iPad lineup and it's likely a little too early for any new laptops given the MacBook Pro and iMac updates in October and MacBook Air refreshes in March.
 Of course, iPhones will remain under wraps until September, as will the next Apple Watches.
-However, Apple may take the opportunity to slot its M3 or even M4 chips into its other desktop systems, which remain mired in the M2 generation.
+However, Apple may take the opportunity to slot its M3 or even M4 chips into its other desktop systems, many of which remain mired in the M2 generation.

 We could see some refreshed peripherals and other devices too.
 There's always the possibility that Apple will unveil an (official) version of the AirPods Max with a USB-C charging port.